DavidGriffith/panda-display/README.md

 (http://www.nongnu.org/avrdude/) installed.
 Most if not all current distributions of Linux and BSD include packages for installing these.
 You will also need an AVR programming device supported by AVRDUDE.
-A USBtinyISP is a commonly-available, reliable, and inexpensive.
+A USBtinyISP is commonly-available, reliable, and inexpensive.

 It's a good idea to add your programmer to your system's udev rules.
 For the USBtinyISP, see https://learn.adafruit.com/usbtinyisp/avrdude

-Build the firmware by going into the firmware directory and typing `make`.
-Then connect your programmer to your computer and the Panda Display's ICSP header.
-Type `make install` and the firmware will be installed.

 **Mounting and Use**